A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Characterizing the expressive power

+The idea of the proof is as follows: we first show a correspondent characterization of the expressive power of R-MPNNs in terms of a relational variant of the WL test (\Cref{thm:rmpnn-rwl1}).
+This result generalizes results from \citet{wl-relational}.
+We then apply a reduction from $\cmpnn$s to R-MPNNs, that is, we carefully build an auxiliary knowledge graph (encoding the pairs of nodes of the original knowledge graph) to transfer our R-MPNN characterization to our sought $\cmpnn$ characterization.

+Note that the lower bound (item (2)) holds even for the \emph{basic} model of C-MPNNs (without global readout) and the three proposed message functions from Section~\ref{sec:design-cmpnns}.
 The expressive power of C-MPNNs is independent of the history function as in any case it is matched by $\rawl_2$.
-This suggests that the difference between traditional message passing models using functions $f(t)=t$ and path-based models (such as NBFNets~\cite{nbfnet}) using $f(t)=0$ is not relevant, at least from a theoretical point of view.
+This suggests that the difference between traditional message passing models using functions $f(t)=t$ and path-based models (such as NBFNets~\cite{nbfnet}) using $f(t)=0$ is not relevant from a theoretical point of view.